Religion in Kurdistan: Sunni Islam

 The majority of Kurds are Sunni Muslims.
-The exact proportion is uncertain but McDowall gives the percentage as 'approximately 75%', while Martin van Bruinessen estimates around two thirds or three quarters at least.
-Most Sunni Kurds follow the Shafi‘i madhhab, which distinguishes them from Arab and Turkish neighbors who in general are Hanafi.
+The exact proportion is uncertain but McDowall gives the percentage as "approximately 75%", while Martin van Bruinessen estimates around two-thirds or three-quarters at least.
+Most Sunni Kurds follow the Shafi‘i school, which distinguishes them from Arab and Turkish neighbors who in general are Hanafi.
 This difference is identified by some Kurds as being essential to their ethnic identity and deliberately emphasized.

-During the last six centuries, the Kurdish ulama had an influential role in the Ottoman court and taught at important universities like Al-Azhar University and in the Holy Cities of Arabia.
-Moreover, due to the location of Kurdistan between the three major cultural Islamic regions, many Kurdish ulama not only knew Kurdish but also Arabic, Persian and Turkish giving them an important role in mediating between Indian Muslims who communicated in Persian, Arabic, and Turkish speaking world.
-Kurdish teaching also had a lasting impact in Indonesia.
+During the last six centuries, the Kurdish ulama had an influential role in the Ottoman court and taught at important universities like Al-Azhar University and in the Holy Cities of Arabia, Medina and Mecca.
+Moreover, due to the location of Kurdistan between the three major cultural Islamic regions, many Kurdish ulama not only knew Kurdish, but also Arabic, Persian, and Turkish, giving them an important role in mediating between Indian Muslims who communicated in Persian, Arabic, and Turkish.
+Kurdish ulama teachings also had a lasting impact in Indonesia.

 Sunni Islam among Kurds is characterized by a strong overtone of mysticism and its scholars’ affiliation with Sufi orders.
 In Kurdish society these constitute a hierarchical system, in which the leaders (sheikh) deploy their influence onto the localities through their deputies (khalifa), who mediate between sheikhs and common people.
 Today, Naqshbandiya and Qadiriyya are the most active tariqas.
-These tariqas had produced numbers of significant figures in the early history of Kurdish nationalist movement, including Mahmud Barzanji of Qadiriyyah, and Sheikh Said and Sheikh Ubeydullah of Naqshbandiyyah.
+These tariqas had produced numbers of significant figures in the early history of Kurdish nationalist movements, including Mahmud Barzanji of Qadiriyyah, and Sheikh Said and Sheikh Ubeydullah of Naqshbandiya.
 Strong influences of sheikhs in the late 19th and the early 20th centuries were attributed to the Ottoman administrative reforms and the defense against the intrusion of Christian missionaries.

 Modern political development among Sunni Muslim Kurds varies throughout the state to which they belong.
 In Turkey, Said Nursi exerted major influence.
 Nursi devoted himself to intellectual development.
-This became the basis of the Nur Movement which espoused Islamic Modernism, mysticism, compatibility with modern science and tolerance.
+This became the basis of the Nur Movement which espoused Islamic Modernism, mysticism, compatibility with modern science, and tolerance.
 The Nur movement garnered several million followings in the mid 20th century.
 The group fragmented substantially in the 1970s and 1980s, resulting in offshoots such as the Gülen movement.

 Shia Islam

 There is a minority of Twelver Shi'i Muslims in southern parts of Kurdistan in Kermanshah province, Khanaqin, Mandali, and Ilam province.
 The proportion of Kurds who ascribe to Twelverism is potentially up to 15%.
-Historically, there was also a small community of Zaydi Kurds.
+Historically, there was also a small community of Zaydi Kurds in Iraq.
+In Iraqi Kurdistan, there were several Shia influenced groups, including the Feyli Kurds, Kaka'is, and Shabaks.

 An Alevi community mostly live in north western parts of Kurdistan.
 They are mostly concentrated in Tunceli Province.